 Sender has many features to help you automate email and SMS marketing, create and send newsletters, and engage your subscribers.
 If you want to start your newsletter, here are some features that would be immensely helpful for you:

-Advanced Design Builder – Sender has a drag & drop newsletter builder with an extensive library of pre-made, editable, and responsive newsletter templates.
+Advanced Design Builder — Sender has a drag-and-drop newsletter builder with an extensive library of premade, editable, responsive, and free email templates.

 The builder supports plain text, HTML, and dynamic layouts, which are completely customizable according to your need and brand style guide.
 You can use Sender’s email design builder to create a creative newsletter with graphics, product blocks, images, customizable backgrounds, font styles, GIFs, countdown timers, etc.